 Convert the polylines to contour lines.

 To do this, we go to the left panel, in the tab Prospector, And we created a new surface, type TIN.

 Here, once the surface is created, you can see the properties, among which appears Masks, Watershedsand Deffinitions.
-This is where the criteria for level curves appear (Contours).
+This is where the criteria for contour lines appear (Contours).

 In the description we will put Scanned Curves, and then do ok.
 Then we select all the polylines that we have digitized.

 Adjust the properties of the curves.

 One detail remains that causes despair when it is done for the first time.
 And it is, that the contour lines seem to be not visible, but it is a matter of Display properties.

 To do this, right-click and select Edit surface style.
 In this panel, we choose the tab Contours.
 In Contour Intervals, We choose the same interval as the map scanned, to check if everything went well.

 The main curves for each 1.00 and the secondary curves for each 0.25.